Total fertility rate: Lowest-low fertility

+The lowest total fertility rate

 The lowest TFR recorded anywhere in the world in recorded history, is for the Xiangyang district of Jiamusi city (Heilongjiang, China) which had a TFR of 0.41 in 2000.

-In 2023, South Korea's TFR was 0.72 the world's lowest for that year.
+In 2023, South Korea's TFR was 0.72, the world's lowest for that year, before rebounding to 0.8 by 2025.
+In 2025, Taiwan overtook South Korea to record the lowest TFR for a country, at just 0.695 recorded.

 Outside Asia, the lowest TFR ever recorded was 0.80 for Eastern Germany in 1994.
 The low Eastern German value was influenced by a change to higher maternal age at birth, with the consequence that neither older cohorts (e.g. women born until the late 1960s), who often already had children, nor younger cohorts, who were postponing childbirth, had many children during that time.
 The total cohort fertility rate of each age cohort of women in East Germany did not drop as significantly.

 Population-lag effect

 A plot of population growth rate vs total fertility rate (logarithmic), 2014.
 Symbol radius reflects the population size each country.

 A population that maintained a TFR of 3.8 over an extended period, without a correspondingly high death or emigration rate, would increase rapidly, doubling period ≈32 years.
 A population that maintained a TFR of 2.0 over a long time would decrease, unless it had a large enough immigration.

 It may take several generations for a change in the total fertility rate to be reflected in birth rate, because the age distribution must reach equilibrium.
 For example, a population that has recently dropped below replacement-level fertility will continue to grow, because the recent high fertility produced large numbers of young couples, who would now be in their childbearing years.

 This phenomenon carries forward for several generations and is called population momentum, population inertia, or population-lag effect.
 This time-lag effect is of great importance to the growth rates of human populations.